Broadcom/HOLFY26-MGR-AUTOCHECK/readme.txt

 Please use the VMware Lab Platform "Send Text" control and copy/paste from Lab Manual

-Please record account names and passwords for this lab.
+Please record account names for this lab.
+All acccounts use the standard Hands-on Labs password.

 === Module 1 ===

 Credentials for all vCenter Operations Manager Instances:
 User name: admin
-Password: VMware123!

 For vCenter Server Administration Console:
 User name: root
-Password: VMware123!

 For the vSphere Client, use:
 User name: administrator@vsphere.local
-Password: VMware123!

 === Module 2 ===